plankp/Pb/README.md

 Then open the directory `build/distributions`.
 The tar and zip files are the finished productions.

+## Recommended Coding Environment

+At the moment, the only "one" I have written is for VIM.
+To apply it, simply copy the contents inside `sample/.vim` into `~/.vim` and then save Pb code with the extension `.pb` or `.pbscript`.

 ## Potential Useful Information?

 ### Operator Precedence